 When your loved has dementia and it feels as though the person you once knew has drifted away, they’re still very much present and in need of that bond and connection with others.
 They may not be able to communicate it, but companionship and sharing moments of fond memories is so necessary and important.
 Use these simple ways to strengthen your connection and brighten your loved one’s days.

 At Qualicare Family Homecare, we know the value of human connection.
 Our caregivers provide companionship, support, and minimize stress on the family so you can enjoy quality time together.
-Give us a call at 613.366.2899 and let’s talk!
+Contact us on our website or give us a call at 613.366.2899.
+Let’s talk!